vivekjag1/C25-AWS-Setup-Guide/README.md

 6. Finally, in the terminal, run <code>docker login</code> and login using your username and password.

-### Step 6 - Enabling  Docker on EC2
+### Step 6 - Setting up  Docker on EC2
 - Once SSHed into EC2, we need to add docker.
 Run the following commands
 #### Step 6A: Docker and docker-compose

-Note -> for an explanation of docker, see the bottom of the file
+Please run these commands exactly while SSHed into your EC2 instance
 1. <code> sudo yum install docker </code> (This installs docker)
 2. <code> sudo chkconfig docker on </code> (This starts docker auto-start)
 3. <code> sudo systemctl start docker </code>